-MA International Film Business unites London Film School, the world’s key postgraduate filmmaking school, with the University of Exeter’s Film department and Business School.
-The marriage brings together unique film production, market expertise, and exceptional research and teaching on film culture and history.
+MA International Film Business unites the London Film School, the world’s key postgraduate filmmaking school, with the University of Exeter’s Film department and Business School.
+The marriage brings together unique film production and market expertise and exceptional research and teaching on film culture and history.
 This MA combines high-level teaching skills with a unique practitioner-driven industry access programme, providing students with the key business tools and contacts needed to build a career in film.

 Phd by Practice

 The University of Exeter College of Humanities is able to offer doctoral studentships to fund doctoral study in Film by Practice, as a joint degree with London Film School.
 These doctoral studentships are tenable for up to three years and cover full tuition fees and a maintenance allowance.